Erlanger Western Carolina Hospital Leadership

 Teresa Bowleg, MSN, RN

 Teresa Bowleg joined Erlanger Western Carolina Hospital in 2018 and has served for 25 years in a variety of leadership and administrative roles in various inpatient and outpatient settings.
-As chief nursing officer, Bowleg is responsible for nursing practice across all of EWCH.
-Teresa also has executive responsibility for pharmacy, clinical education, quality and cardiac rehabilitation.
+As Director of Operations and Associate CNO, Bowleg manages EWCH operations to deliver efficient, high-quality patient services - and also leads the hospital's nursing practice.

 Prior to joining EWCH, Bowleg served as Carolinas Health Care System’s chief nurse executive at Murphy Medical Center.